Irwin Mitchell Calls For Awareness Campaign To Avoid Misunderstanding Over The New Rules

 Expert Opinion“Given we represent people on a daily basis whose lives have been shattered as a result of death or serious injury on our roads, we welcome the proposed changes as a welcome revision to assist vulnerable road users.

 “However, ambiguity must be avoided when introducing such changes, or there is a real risk of misunderstandings that could lead to an increase in death or serious injuries, particularly surrounding changes to road user priorities at junctions.

 “There would need to be a highly publicised nationwide education and awareness campaign on the changes, coupled with ensuring consistency in terminology across all rules in the Highway Code.

 “Ensuring clarity and removing ambiguity will give all road users clear rules to follow and when accidents do happen, assist those impacted who will need to rely on the revised rules in criminal and civil legal proceedings.”
-Peter Lorence - Associate Solicitor
+Peter Lorence - Senior Associate Solicitor